 1 tbsp coconut oil (any neutral vegetable oil) (15 ml)

 To make the pie crust: in a mixing bowl, combine the sifted flour, sugar and salt.
-Add the oil and stir with a fork until the mixture resembles crumbs.
+Add the crumbled coconut oil and stir with a fork until the mixture resembles crumbs.
 Add 2 tbsp of water and stir to bring the dough together.
-Splash a bit more water if it is too dry.
+Splash a bit more water if it’s too dry, or add more flour if needed.
 It’s important not to overmix.
 Roll the dough into a ball, press it lightly forming a large patty, wrap into plastic wrap and chill for at least 30 minutes.

 To make the filling: whisk together the sugar, corn starch and salt in a large mixing bowl.
 Add blackberries, lemon zest and juice and toss gently until the berries are evenly coated.
 Set aside.